koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 ## Paperclipper

 What happens if we turn on a paperclip-maximizer?
-We lose control over the future outside of a very narrow spiky region.
+We lose control over the future outside of a narrow spiky region.

 ![](https://assets.turntrout.com/static/images/posts/paperclipper_au.avif)
 <br/>Figure: The paperclipper is incorrigible and obstructs us for all goals except paperclip production.